prayasjadaun/prayasjadaun/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/prayasjadaun](https://github.com/prayasjadaun)

-- 💬 Ask me about **I'm a versatile asset in the software development industry because I specialise in a wide range of technologies.
+- 💬 About me 👋🏻 **I'm a versatile asset in the software development industry because I specialise in a wide range of technologies.
 Having developed cross-platform mobile apps with Flutter and front-end scripted with Dart, I create fluid user experiences.
 My expertise includes working with Java and Node.js for backend programming, which guarantees reliable server-side functioning.
 I implement scalable backend solutions and real-time database management using Firebase.
 I'm really good at coordinating secure and scalable architecture using AWS Cloud services in the field of cloud computing.
 Last but not least, I manage RestAPI integration skillfully, enabling smooth application connection.**

 - 📫 How to reach me **prayashthakur6@gmail.com**